 The issuance of Swiss law governed debt securities are normally dealt with in a bond or note purchase agreement concluded by the issuer and the lead manager(s).
 The terms and conditions of debt securities are also set out in the prospectus.
-In case of an issuance programme that allows for the issuance of multiple products the Final Terms are provided in the form of a separate document for each individual product that constitutes the offering documentation together with the issuance prospectus.
+In the case of an issuance programme that allows for the issuance of multiple products the Final Terms are provided in the form of a separate document for each individual product that constitutes the offering documentation together with the issuance programme.

 No public register or authority exists where such documents can be accessed.
-They are made available by the issuer or the lead manager/global coordinator(s) of the securities issue, either on their webpage or upon request in printed form.
+They are made available by the issuer, lead manager or global coordinator of the securities issue, either on their webpage or upon request in printed form